diegoami/DA_ML_Capstone/solution.md

 The scene that are most challenging to recognize are quests and ambushes, as they are pretty infrequent and the screenshots may look similar to more peaceful situations.
 For instance, screenshots from a scene when the hero is rescuing a lord from prison are not very different from scenes when he might be just taking a stroll in the town.

 ![E_0054_00_40_24.jpg](docimages/other/E_0054_00_40_24.jpg)

+ ... or scenes when the hero is training his troops or sparring with them in the arena may be confused with Tournament scenes.

 ### PROBLEM STATEMENT